 When we’re ready to process your application, we’ll email you – usually later in the summer after Results Day – with details of your allocated accommodation and how to accept the offer.

 To find out more about the application process and for some top tips on choosing university accommodation, read our blog.

 If you join us, we want you to have the best possible University experience.
 To help you settle in, our ResLife programme has been designed to support you during your first year living away from home.

-Each student village has a dedicated ResLife team which also works across many of our other accommodation sites, organising social events like quiz, gaming and movie nights which help create a friendly and fun community vibe.
+Each student village has a dedicated ResLife team which also works across many of our other accommodation sites, organising social events such as quiz, gaming and movie nights which help create a friendly and fun community vibe.

 ResLife also runs ‘skills sessions’ including life hacks for cooking and cleaning, and offers one-to-one support, so there’ll always be someone around if you need to talk.

 Although most Covid-19 restrictions for England lifted in July 2021, we know how quickly things can change.
 If the public health situation deteriorates and restrictions need to tighten, our Outbreak Response Plan and the steps we’ve put in place will make sure our students have a safe and fulfilling university experience.
 More information is available here.

 Want to know more?
 Why not read Molly’s story to find out what it’s really like to live in University accommodation.

 Published By Susie Woods on 21/11/2020 | Last Updated 10/09/2021